mossphp/moss-framework/docs/08_response.md

 ## Redirect

 There is different response object - `RedirectResponse`.
-Its purpose is to redirect user to new url.
+Its purpose is to redirect user to other URL.

 	$Redirect = new \moss\http\response\RedirectResponse('http://google.com');
 	$Redirect->send();

 `RedirectResponse` extends `Response`, main difference are: `::__construct($address, $delay = 0)` and `::address($address = null)`, `::delay($delay = null)`

+If `$delay` is different than `0`, redirect will be made with usage of `JavaScript` after delay equal to `$delay` in seconds.